NetApp-openstack-dev/openstack-docs/source/manila/configuration/ontap_configuration/section_ontap-config.rst

       `ONTAP 8 Product
       Documentation <https://mysupport.netapp.com/documentation/productlibrary/index.html?productID=30092>`__.

-7. Ensure that one or more aggregates are permitted to be used by the SVM.
+7. If setting up Manila to no manage share server, ensure that one or more aggregates are permitted to be used by the SVM.
 Use ``vserver show -vserver <vserver> -fields aggr-list`` to see which aggregates are all ready assigned.
-You can use ``vserver add-aggregates -vserver <vserver> -aggregates
-   <first aggr,second aggr>`` to add aggregates to your SVM that Manila
-   will be able to use.
+You can use ``vserver add-aggregates -vserver <vserver> -aggregates <first aggr,second aggr>`` to add aggregates to your SVM that Manila will be able to use.

 8. If you wish to assign QoS policies to Manila shares, do not assign the SVM used to a QoS policy group on ONTAP.
 Manila shares correspond to FlexVols